 As Court News Ohio reports, Ohio’s laws permit the use of corporal punishment for disciplining a child so long as the means of discipline do not threaten the child with death or serious harm.
-If you have been accused of child abuse merely for appropriately disciplining your child, we will assert this defense on your behalf.
+Some people are accused of child abuse and have Child Protective Services called on them while appropriately disciplining their child.

 Additional Resources for Child Abuse and Neglect in Ohio